Skip to contentSkip to footer

 "IT or security won't approve another browser"

 Polypane is in use at some of the largest organisations in the world.
-The logos on our homepage give a sense of the companies it's already approved at.
-If it's cleared their security review, it's likely to clear yours.
-The IT and security page has more information your team might want.
-The sales and procurement page has company information and answers to common vendor onboarding questions.
-For enterprise customers, a SIG lite assessment and vendor onboarding are available.
+The logos on our homepage give a sense of the companies that have already approved Polypane for their teams.
+If it cleared their security review, it's likely to clear yours.

 If there are specific questions not covered there, reach out and we'll help directly.